The Russia Investigations: Rosenstein Reprieved — For Now

 That put the genesis for the outreach from the Russian government to the Trump campaign at the highest levels of the Russian government, and within a box within the organizational chart connected to Russian President Vladimir Putin.

-That another lawyer was involved, especially if it was the one who wound up flying to New York City for the meeting, Natalia Veselnitskaya, pushes the involvement of the Russian leadership further away.
+That another lawyer was involved, especially if it was Natalia Veselnitskaya — the one who wound up flying to New York City for the meeting — pushes the involvement of the Russian leadership further away.
 But overall, Goldstone's account in a new book does not ameliorate the political and potential legal danger for the family Trump.

 How so?
 If the Russia imbroglio is nothing else, it's a story about how Trump Jr. and his other top counterparts may have accepted political dirt from a foreign government.

-Among the lingering questions is whether they knew, then or since, they were doing so amidst the broader campaign of active measures waged by the Russians against the United States.
+Among the lingering questions is whether they knew, then or since, they were doing so amid the broader campaign of active measures waged by the Russians against the United States.
 Or whether anyone may have taken part.
-(The president has repeated denied that he or his anyone associated with his campaign had any involvement in the Russian effort to interfere in the 2016 election.)
+(The president has repeatedly denied that he or anyone associated with his campaign had any involvement in the Russian effort to interfere in the 2016 election.)

 At the time, Veselnitskaya gave an account of what she called illicit money from Russia that she said was working its way into the Democratic National Committee, according to what people have said since.
 Trump Jr. says he took no action with that information, having expected easier-to-exploit dirt about Hillary Clinton.

 Nonetheless, he received it.
-President Trump has acknowledged the meeting was to get information on the campaign's opponents but he has said that was "totally legal."
+President Trump has acknowledged that the meeting was to get information on the campaign's opponents but has said that was "totally legal."

 Goldstone, meanwhile, wants out of all this.
 He told NPR's Parks he didn't know whether the Trump campaign conspired with the Russians who attacked the election but if that happened, it took place between those two sides.
 Trump Jr.'s phone calls with Emin Agalarov were what arranged things, as Goldstone pointed out.
 He was not a party to it, he says.